andrenasturas/hausse/CONTRIBUTING.md

 ## Improve the documentation

-- You found a spot of documentation a bit unclear ?
+- You found a spot of documentation a bit unclear?
-- You would like to translate the guide ?
+- You would like to translate the guide?
-- Some method does not have its proper docstring ?
+- Some method does not have its proper docstring?
-- You have an idea of a new sensible and simple use case example ?
+- You have an idea of a new sensible and simple use case example?

 Your help is very welcome.
 There is no such thing as overdocumented!